ClaudeBot/ClaudeBot/README.md

 ### Brain

 It does not have a brain yet and thus there is no persistence.
 `redis-brain.coffee` was removed earlier on from `hubot-scripts.json` ...
+It has no memory of you.

 ## Usage